sead-lyft/manager-readme/README.md

 - Hire, develop, and retain top engineering talent.
 - Build effective teams.
 - Help teams win by providing context, coaching, and removing roadblocks.
-- Contribute hands-on to our products.
+- Contribute hands-on to our products through architecture and code.

 ### What do I value?
 - I believe that code has real value if it’s in production and helps people.
 While both of the below are very important, the first is more important.